Quaker Oats recalls granola products due to salmonella risk

 WICHITA, Kan.
-(KSNW) — Quaker Oats company on Friday announced a recall of some granola bars and cereals due to a possible salmonella contamination.
+(KSNW) — Quaker Oats Company is recalling of some granola bars and cereals due to a possible salmonella contamination.

 You can view the entire list below, or click here for the information from Quaker Oats.

-The U.S. Food & Drug Administration said anyone with these products should dispose of them immediately.
+According to the recall, the products were sold throughout all U.S. states, in addition to areas of Puerto Rico.
+Customers who have these items should dispose of them immediately and visit quakergranolarecall.com for information and/or reimbursement.

-According to the FDA, people infected with Salmonella often experience fever, diarrhea (which may be bloody), nausea, vomiting, and abdominal pain.
-In rare instances, infection with Salmonella can result in it getting into the bloodstream and producing more severe illnesses such as arterial infections (i.e., infected aneurysms), endocarditis, and arthritis.
+According to the FDA, people infected with salmonella can experience fever, diarrhea, nausea, vomiting, and abdominal pain.
+In rare instances, salmonella infection can result in bloodstream contamination — producing more severe illnesses, including arterial infections (i.e., infected aneurysms), endocarditis, and arthritis.

-Quaker has received no confirmed reports of illness related to the products covered by this recall at this time.
+Quaker says it has received no confirmed reports of illness related to the products covered by this recall at this time.

 Recalled products: